top of page

 2. Livelihood and Blocked Account

-The blocked account is the most common method, and one often preferred by authorities, to prove sufficient living expenses for studying in Germany.
+The blocked account – also called a " blocked account " – is the most common and often preferred method by authorities to prove that you have enough to live on while studying in Germany.
 An amount equal to the annual minimum must be deposited into this account.
 Once the money is deposited, a so-called " blocking note " is entered in favor of the immigration authorities.
 The money is then paid out to the student in fixed monthly installments .
 This is intended to ensure that living expenses are covered every month.

 Providers like Fintiba also allow you to open such an account from abroad .
 The respective blocked account provider then issues a confirmation of the blocked account opening.
 In addition to proof of the blocked account, other forms such as letters of commitment or scholarships are only accepted if they fully cover the visa requirements.